DSM: Constructing a Diverse Semantic Map for 3D Visual Grounding: Introduction

-Continuous-time sampling from a first-person perspective is the most common data gathered when a robot executes actions.
-It provides a causal relationship in the perception of object geometry and semantic attributes.
-Thus, our approach introduces a novel time-window-based 3D Scene Graph construction method.
-This method extracts multi-view semantics from continuous-time observations to construct both object geometry and semantic attributes for DSM.

-Complex spatial information poses a significant challenge to the understanding capabilities of VLMs.
-However, through a multi-step process of reasoning and filtering, we can significantly enhance VLMs' ability to understand scenes.
-Therefore, we utilize the diverse semantic information provided by DSM for selecting candidate objects and filter potential candidates using relationships between objects.
-We then perform multi-level visual observations on the final candidate objects, proposing a DSM-based visual grounding method, termed DSM-Grounding.Compared to previous state-of-the-art methods, DSM-Grounding significantly improves the success rate of 3D Visual Grounding for objects within a scene.
-Additionally, we have applied this method to tasks such as robot navigation and grasping, validating its high performance and practicality.

-In summary, we propose a Diverse scene representation structure DSM for 3D Visual Grounding, and we have developed a time-window-based mapping method for geometric and semantic perception of the scene to establish DSM.
-Finally, based on DSM, we introduce a novel 3D grounding method for enabling robot understanding of scene information.
+Robots perceive their environment through a continuous stream of first-person observations.
+This temporal data is crucial, as it offers multi-view perspectives that naturally resolve geometric ambiguities and uncover latent semantic features.
+Capitalizing on this principle, we introduce a novel time-window-based construction method.
+This method systematically extracts and fuses multi-view semantic information from the temporal data stream to build the DSM, populating it with robust geometric models and comprehensive attribute profiles for each object instance.

+Existing VLMs often struggle with the complex spatial and relational reasoning required for precise grounding, and are limited by their input formats, only being able to interpret simple scene graphs.\cite{gu2024conceptgraphs,maggio2024clio} To address this, we propose DSM-Grounding, a novel grounding method specifically designed to leverage the structured, multi-faceted information within the DSM.
+This approach transforms the grounding task from a direct VLM query to a structured search and reasoning process over the semantic map, thereby enhancing both accuracy and interpretability.

+Our empirical evaluations demonstrate that DSM-Grounding significantly outperforms state-of-the-art methods in 3D Visual Grounding Tasks.
+For instance, on the challenging ScanRefer benchmark, our method achieves an overall accuracy of 59.06 at an IoU threshold of 0.5, surpassing prior zero-shot approaches by a significant margin.
+Furthermore, we showcase the DSM framework's versatility and practical utility by successfully deploying it in downstream robotics tasks, including navigation and grasping.
+These experiments validate its robust performance in complex, interactive scenarios.

+In summary, this paper introduces three core contributions to improve understanding of the 3D scene for robotic agents.

-\textbf{Our main contributions are as follows:} \begin{enumerate} \item We proposed a Diverse 3D semantic map structure DSM for 3D Visual Grounding. \item We constructed a time-window-based semantic mapping construction method for DSM. \item We develop a novel 3D Visual Grounding Method based on DSM. \end{enumerate}
+\textbf{Our main contributions are as follows:} \begin{enumerate} \item We propose the Diverse Semantic Map (DSM) framework, which is capable of supporting complex multi-dimensional scene representation and enabling grounding that integrates both semantic understanding and precise localization. \item We develop a time-window-based mapping method that integrates geometric and semantic perception, and construct a DSM component to represent the rich semantics within a scene. \item We present DSM-Grounding, a new 3D grounding method that leverages the DSM to enable deeper scene reasoning for robotic agents. \end{enumerate}